Hi, my name is Beth, I live at the south end of the beautiful Isle of Arran with spectacular views and fantastic walks.

 Clearing overgrown garden

-A lovely large bedroom on the top floor of our house with fantastic views.
-There are two single beds, stoage for your belongings and use of a shower room, all bedding and towels are provided.
-I hope you like cats?
-Our cat Dandy always seems very happy to move in with our workaways :)
+We offer a lovely large bedroom on the top floor of our house with fantastic views.
+There are two single beds, storage for your belongings and use of a shower room, all bedding and towels are provided.
+You will be living as part of our family and sharing meals with us and we would expect you to take a turn with washing up and clearing the table as you would in your own home.

 Breakfast - 'help yourself' cereal, toast, tea, orange juice etc.